The Way I Like It: Background

-Mandy Capristo published a short snippet of the single version on 1 March 2012.
-On 14 March the audience of Let's Dance could again hear a new section of the song.
-On 15 March an acoustic version of the song was presented that also appeared on the single.
-Capristo commented on the music selection "There have been so many songs that were attributed to me that we wrote together, or that I have written but when I heard 'The Way I Like It', I thought, 'This is it!'
+"The Way I Like It" was written and produced by German musician David Jost and Swedish production team Twin.
+Capristo teased a snippet of the single version of "The Way I Like It" on 1 March 2012.
+On 14 March, the audience of Let's Dance was previewed a new section of the song.
+On 15 March, an acoustic version of "The Way I Like It" was presented live.
+Capristo commented on the song: "There have been so many songs that were attributed to me that we wrote together, or that I have written but when I heard "The Way I Like It", I thought, 'This is it!'
 That's easy for me the most beautiful music."